 Date Location of Court/Name of Plaintiff Type of Case Verdict Post-Trial Developments February 2004 Brazil/The Smoker Health Defense Association Class Action The Civil Court of São Paulo found defendants liable without hearing evidence.
-In April 2004, the court awarded "moral damages" of R\$1,000 (approximately \$183) per smoker per full year of smoking plus interest at the rate of 1% per month, as of the date of the ruling.
+In April 2004, the court awarded "moral damages" of R\$1,000 (approximately \$194) per smoker per full year of smoking plus interest at the rate of 1% per month, as of the date of the ruling.
 The court did not assess actual damages, which were to be assessed in a second phase of the case.
 The size of the class was not defined in the ruling.
 Defendants appealed to the São Paulo Court of Appeals, which annulled the ruling in November 2008, finding that the trial court had inappropriately ruled without hearing evidence and returned the case to the trial court for further proceedings.
 In May 2011, the trial court dismissed the claim.
-In March 2017, plaintiff filed an en banc appeal to the Superior Court of Justice.
+Plaintiff appealed to the Superior Court of Justice.
 In addition, the defendants filed a constitutional appeal to the Federal Supreme Tribunal on the basis that plaintiff did not have standing to bring the lawsuit.
 Both appeals are still pending.

-1 Includes cases pending in Canada.
+&lt;sup>1 Includes cases pending in Canada.

-Date Location of Court/Name of Plaintiff Type of Case Verdict Post-Trial Developments May 27, 2015 Canada/Conseil Québécois Sur Le Tabac Et La Santé and Jean- Yves Blais Class Action On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Blais class on liability and found the class members' compensatory damages totaled approximately CAD 15.5 billion (approximately \$11 billion), including pre-judgment interest.
-The trial court awarded compensatory damages on a joint and several liability basis, allocating 20% to our subsidiary (approximately CAD 3.1 billion including pre-judgment interest (approximately \$2.2 billion)).
-The trial court awarded CAD 90,000 (approximately \$63,760) in punitive damages, allocating CAD 30,000 (approximately \$21,250) to our subsidiary.
-The trial court ordered defendants to pay CAD 1 billion (approximately \$708.5 million) of the compensatory damage award, CAD 200 million (approximately \$141.7 million) of which is our subsidiary's portion, into a trust within 60 days.
+Date Location of Court/Name of Plaintiff Type of Case Verdict Post-Trial Developments May 27, 2015 Canada/Conseil Québécois Sur Le Tabac Et La Santé and Jean- Yves Blais Class Action On May 27, 2015, the Superior Court of the District of Montreal, Province of Quebec ruled in favor of the Blais class on liability and found the class members' compensatory damages totaled approximately CAD 15.5 billion (approximately \$11.6 billion), including prejudgment interest.
+The trial court awarded compensatory damages on a joint and several liability basis, allocating 20% to our subsidiary (approximately CAD 3.1 billion including prejudgment interest (approximately \$2.3 billion)).
+The trial court awarded CAD 90,000 (approximately \$67,180) in punitive damages, allocating CAD 30,000 (approximately \$22,390) to our subsidiary.
+The trial court ordered defendants to pay CAD 1 billion (approximately \$746 million) of the compensatory damage award, CAD 200 million (approximately \$149.3 million) of which is our subsidiary's portion, into a trust within 60 days.
 In June 2015, RBH commenced the appellate process with the Court of Appeal of Quebec.
 On March 1, 2019, the Court of Appeal issued a decision largely affirming the trial court's decision.
-(See " Stayed Litigation - Canada " for further detail.) - 25 -
+(See "Stayed Litigation - Canada" for further detail.)